TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-streaming-for-human-eyes.md

 :::info
 The Premium Streaming in Obico is based on H.264 video encoding, which is highly efficient in network bandwidth.

-Whereas the streaming in OctoPrint is based on M-JPEG encoding, which uses 5x more network bandwidth and mobile data.
+Whereas the Basic Streaming in OctoPrint is based on M-JPEG encoding, which uses 5x more network bandwidth and mobile data.
 :::

 :::info